 NSERC will recognize only those in-kind contributions that are fully documented and considered essential to carry out the work outlined in the proposal.
 For a full discussion of the eligibility and value of in-kind contributions, refer to the Guidelines on Eligibility and Value of In-Kind Contributions section of the Guidelines for Organizations Participating in Research Partnerships Programs.

-Cash contributed before the proposal is submitted may be used to start the project, but NSERC will not recognize company funds spent more than three months prior to the date of application submission.
-NSERC funds cannot be applied to expenses incurred before a project was approved.
+Cash contributed by the partner before the proposal is submitted may be used to start the project, but NSERC will not recognize company funds spent more than three months prior to the date of application submission.
+ARD Grant funds cannot be applied to expenses incurred before a project was approved.

 Given the purpose of the projects and the fact that they are company-driven, the college must have the right to use the new knowledge or technology in future teaching and research; and faculty and students must have the right to describe the project on their curriculum vitae.